 The trail winds through the forest and over streams to a well-marked side trail (look for the carved arrow and ‘TREE’ sign) that leads up to the famed Boy Scout Tree, which is an astonishing 23 feet wide.

-The main trail continues a bit further to a waterfall, Fern Falls, which marks the end of the hike.
+The main trail continues a bit further to one of the few waterfalls near Crescent City, Fern Falls, which marks the end of the hike.

 Although the trail is an out-and-back, the return trip is equally enthralling.
 With shifting light, the scenery beneath the treetops is everchanging.